 Not surprisingly, Alexander also first developed the .50 Beowulf and took the Grendel’s name from the same Old English saga.

 Unlike the Big Bore uppers, a 6.5 Grendel will require a magazine specially shaped for that round.
 For reaching way out there with a standard-sized AR-15, it’s hard to beat the 6.5 Grendel.

 Be sure to add a good-quality scope and some nice rings to complete the package.

 3) 300 AAC Blackout AR 15 Conversion Kits :

 Why not go with an AR-15 upper in 7.62×39 in the first place?
 You can use less-expensive steel-cased ammo in a 7.62×39, but there are tradeoffs.
-Typically, you’ll also need to put in an extra-power hammer spring to help reliably ignite the sometimes-harder primers found on cheap, foreign-made steel cased ammo.
-Many shooters also add in special firing pins to help set off primers in less-expensive steel cased ammo.
+Typically, you’ll also need to put in an extra-power hammer spring to help reliably ignite the sometimes-harder primers found on cheap, foreign-made steel-cased ammo.
+Many shooters also add in harder firing pins to help set off primers in less-expensive steel-cased ammo.

 Finally, you must have specially-shaped mags for a 7.62×39 AR.
 But the 300 AAC Blackout uses the standard 5.56 mags that you probably already have in good supply.

 Where the 300 AAC Blackout really shines is with sub-sonic loads combined with a suppressor.
 Suppressed, it is remarkably quiet, has little recoil, but still lets you thump targets with bullets that weigh up to 220 grains.
-If you live in a state that allows suppressor ownership (congratulations, Minnesota!), you really should consider getting an upper in .300 AAC Blackout with a suppressor-ready muzzle device.
+If you live in a state that allows suppressor ownership, you really should consider getting an upper in .300 AAC Blackout with a suppressor-ready muzzle device.